mgeisert/cygmon/README.md

 This project assumes you are already set up to build the Cygwin DLL.
 In your Cygwin source tree, navigate to the winsup/utils directory.
 Copy cygmon.cc from this project into that directory.
-Merge (carefully) the contents of Makefile.in from the project into the version in that directory.
+Merge (carefully) the contents of mingw/Makefile.am from this project into the version in winsup/utils/mingw.
 The effect of the merge is to add _cygmon_ to the list of utilities built as Windows native programs (like _strace_ and _dumper_) rather than as Cygwin programs.
 Navigate to the corresponding build location and run _make_.
 That will create a cygmon.exe that you can place in /usr/local/bin, for instance.

-*Note that this is the third beta release for testing by anybody interested.*
+*Note that this is the final beta release for testing by anybody interested.*